Up to what age should a baby be breastfed?

 Laboratorios Ordesa has a wide range of infant formulas that are adapted to each growth stage and to special situations.

-For additional information about Blemil infant formulas, please visit our products section.
-Our product advisor tool will indicate the more suitable formula for each age, range and indication.
+For additional information about Blemil infant formulas, please visit our products section Our product advisor tool will indicate the most suitable formula for each age, range and indication.
 Please, consult your pediatrician if you have any doubt.

 What are the general features of Blemil formulas?

 Blemil is a range of advanced infant formulas.
-Their composition includes many of the compounds that are present in breast milk that pediatric research has found have beneficial effects on the growth and maturation of babies: bioactive serum proteins (α-lactalbumin), long-chain polyunsaturated fatty acids (LC-PUFA’s) omega-3 (DHA) and omega-6 (AA), nucleotides, prebiotics, probiotics, and lutein.
+Their composition includes many of the compounds that are present in breast milk that pediatric research has found have beneficial effects on the growth and maturation of babies: bioactive serum proteins (α-lactalbumin), long-chain polyunsaturated fatty acids (LC-PUFA’s) ω-3 (DHA) and ω-6 (AA), nucleotides, prebiotics, probiotics, and lutein.

 Can a milk bottle be reheated without affecting its properties?
 How much time can pass from when a bottle is prepared to when it is consumed?

 We recommend consuming infant formula immediately after preparation and avoiding storage from one feeding to the next.
 We also recommend not reheating bottles once they have been prepared.

 A suggestion for when you plan to travel, go for a walk or visit the park: first boil the water (as recommended on the label), store it in a Thermos, and mix it with the powdered formula directly before feeding your baby.

 What type of water is recommended for preparing milk bottles?
 Should the water always be boiled, even if it is bottled water?